meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 ### count

-The `count` method returns the number of elements in the collection that meet the condition specified in the block.
+The [`count`][count] method returns the number of elements in the collection that meet the condition specified in the block.
 Alternatively, the method can be called with an argument to count the number of elements that are equal to the argument.

 ```crystal